What are Economies of Scale?

 Internal Economies of Scale

-Internal economies of scale are the unique economies of the organization.
-They are related to large businesses.
+Internal economies of scale are unique to each organization and are associated with large businesses.

 External Economies of Scale